 After the microsurfacing seal coat cures (hardens), the street can be reopened and used normally.
 However, there may be parking restrictions and road closures for the entire day the work is scheduled.
 In some locations, new curb ramps are installed as part of a microsurfacing project to comply with Americans with Disabilities Act (ADA) standards and improve safety and accessibility for all sidewalk users.
-A separate notification process is used to inform the public of curb ramp construction.
-For more information on what to expect during microsurfacing, please click on any of the neighborhoods above and view the project materials.
+For more information on what to expect during microsurfacing, please click on any of the neighborhoods above and view the advance notification flier.

 For Street Maintenance 24-hour emergencies, please call: 206-386-1218.